 Sidenote: In regards to to active players, I feel as if I’ve had more success with NFL players than with any other sport.
 I’ve always chalked it up to them having more free time since they have one game a week in comparison to the MLB, NBA, or NHL where they have 5-7 games per.
 I don’t know for sure if this is exactly the reason, but it seems plausible.

-Sending requests to retired athletes has honestly been the most enjoyable aspect of TTM autograph collecting for me as they usually take the time to sign everything you include (depending on the player) and sometimes even write notes back.
-In most cases, you can send these requests to the athlete’s home address but those addresses are not always easy to find.
-As mentioned before, you can use Sports Card Forum’s database, which is free but may not list everybody.
-Personally, I’m a fan of Smallings Family Autographs because of the sheer amount of addresses their books provide as well as the accuracy.
-If you need an address for a baseball player, active or retired, you can almost bet that it’s in there.
+Sending requests to retired athletes has been the most enjoyable aspect of TTM autograph collecting for me as they usually take the time to sign everything you include (depending on the player) and sometimes even write notes back.
+In most cases, you can send these requests to the athlete’s home address, but those addresses are not always easy to find.
+As mentioned before, you can use Sports Card Forum’s database, which is free, but may not list everybody.
+Personally, I’ve recently discovered that joining certain Facebook groups focused on TTM autographs can be an excellent resource for obtaining addresses.

 Step 3: The Written Request

 This step is where my advice will differ from the next person you ask and so on.
-Many believe that every request should be hand written and essentially “kiss the butt” of the player from whom you are requesting the signature.
+Many believe that every request should be hand written and essentially “schmooze” the player from whom you are requesting the signature.
 In my experiences, I usually only ask for the autograph and I don’t actually hand write every request.
 In general, I use Microsoft Word to type a simple request that goes something like this:

 Will you please sign my enclosed card?

 Yes, that’s all I ask.
-And since I used Microsoft Word, I can print out multiple copies at once and fold them neatly and put into multiple envelopes.
-Sometimes in addition to my name I will sign the note but that isn’t required.
+And since I used Microsoft Word, I can print out multiple copies at once, fold them neatly, and put into envelopes like an assembly line.
+Sometimes in addition to my name I will sign the note, but that isn’t required.

 Step 4: The Materials Needed